 In December 2009, the GASB issued Statement No. 57, OPEB Measurements by Agent Employers and Agent Multiple-Employer Plans.
-The Commission is required to adopt statement No. 57 for its fiscal year ended May 31, 2013 financial statements.
+The Commission is required to adopt the remaining provisions of statement No. 57 for its fiscal year ended May 31, 2013 financial statements.